Being homeless takes its toll on young people, putting them at risk of health problems.

-Inflexible appointment times, waiting lists and travel costs mean many homeless young people have negative experiences of clinical settings - others may not understand their own complicated health needs.
-By providing health education we empower our young people to take control of their wellbeing and the effects that homelessness has had on it.
-Attaining good health and the resilience to keep it is fundamental to their independence.
+Inflexible appointment times, waiting lists and travel costs mean many homeless young people have negative experiences of statutory and community clinical settings and services.
+Many others may not understand their own complicated health needs.
+By providing an in-house health service, we give young people access to tailored support, where and when it suits them.

 Long term good health means that homeless young people are able benefit from our other programmes like education, jobs skills training and sport.
 Teams across Centrepoint recognise this and work together to build health support into all of the workshops and projects open to young people.